Polymer/old-docs-site/articles/webview.md

 ## Introduction

-**Note** This article assumes you are familiar with creating a WebView app on Android.
+**Important** - this article assumes you are familiar with creating a WebView app on Android.
 If you're not familiar with WebView development, check out the excellent guides on the Android documentation, [Getting Started: WebView-based Applications for Web Developers](https://developer.chrome.com/multidevice/webview/gettingstarted) and [WebView for Android Overvieww](https://developer.chrome.com/multidevice/webview/overview).
 {: .alert .alert-info }

 Many developers ask if {{site.project_title}} can be used inside a WebView.